maplepancakes/library/README.md

 # PROJECT STATUS: Completed

-### Objective: To demonstrate an understanding of prototypal inheritance and local storage.
+### Objective: To demonstrate an understanding of prototypal inheritance, constructors, and local persistent storage.

 Created using HTML, CSS, and JavaScript.